Documentary Channel (American TV channel): Closure

-In March 2013, Participant Media announced that Documentary Channel and new sister network Halogen TV would merge into one network, and both would relaunch as Pivot, a network focused on 18 to 34 year olds, with elements of programming from both networks.
+In March 2013, Participant Media announced that Documentary Channel and Halogen TV would merge, with both relaunching as Pivot, a network focused on 18 to 34 year olds, with elements of programming from both networks.
 The change was later announced to take place on August 1 of that year.

-Documentary Channel built up to the launch of Pivot with a countdown clock in the bottom right hand corner of the screen, where the logo normally is, saying "xx Hours xx Minutes until we Pivot", but there was no special programing taking a look back at the channel's history, instead just showing a normal day of programing.
+Documentary Channel built up to the launch of Pivot with a countdown clock in the bottom right hand corner of the screen, where the logo normally is, saying "xx Hours xx Minutes until we document and pivot", but there was no special programing taking a look back at the channel's history, instead just showing a normal day of programing.

 At approximately 6 p.m ET on Dish receivers, the channel's EPG name changed from "DOC" to "PIVOT", signifying the change happening overnight, in 12 hours time.

 At 5:40 a.m ET, the channel's final documentary, 8: The Mormon Proposition, ended.
 5 minutes later, the channel's final regularly scheduled program, the channel's original program Doc Talk, began, with the subject being "Full Frame Fest 2".
 At 5:58 a.m ET, the channel began playing an old style Indian Head test card, and started playing Edward R. Murrow's "Wires and Lights in a Box" speech, talking about how television can help people learn, but only if they accept it.
-Midway through the speech, in the bottom right, a message said:
+Midway through the speech, in the bottom right corner, a message appeared: